EUROPEAN SEAFOOD EXPOSITION AND SEAFOOD PROCESSING EUROPE - TWO TRULY GLOBAL EXHIBITIONS

-The significance of the seafood industry is apparent when looking at the production and consumption statistics published by the United Nations FAO (Food and Agriculture Organisation).
-According to the 2010 State of World Fisheries and Aquaculture Report, the estimated total world fishery production in 2008 amounted to 142 million tons, which places it at a new all-time high.
-In addition, global consumption of fish and seafood has doubled since 1973 and is expected to increase another 25% by 2015.
-In addition the fisheries industry is a critical source of both income and employment for hundreds of millions around the world.
+The significance is further strengthened through the United Nations FAO (Food and Agriculture Organisation).
+According to the 2006 State of World Fisheries and Aquaculture Report, the estimated total world fishery production in 2005 amounted to 141.6 million tons, representing an 8% increase compared to the 2000 figure.
+In addition, global consumption of fish has doubled since 1973 and is expected to rise by a further 25% by 2015.
+As of 2004, the world fishing fleet consisted of approximately 4 million units, meaning many millions of people are involved in this industry on a daily basis, reflecting the daily importance of this industry to regions.

 Whilst the exhibitions are hugely successful in terms of the number of exhibitors and visitors, the significance of these events is further demonstrated through the successful relationships that they help to develop.
-Research has shown that 79.9% of visitors who attended the 2010 ESE and SPE found new products or companies and 80% planned on purchasing products or services as a result of attending the event.
+Research has shown that 84% of visitors who attended the 2006 ESE found new products or companies and 75% planned on purchasing products or services as a result of attending the event.
+Meanwhile, 82% of visitors to the 2006 SPE exhibition found new products or companies and 72% planned on purchasing products or services following their visit.

 Seafood Prix d'Elite